pilliq/orangehippowolf/readme.txt

 If you would like to see the code, you can also view the project on github: https://github.com/pilliq/orangehippowolf
+All commits after 32b2a260d0 (commit message: "The big one") are changes after the due date of the project.
+It might be easier to view the diffs of the code on github.

 Things that are changed in this version of the project:
     - Added ability for instructor to create a course offering